 I am not going to say which pack is the best here simply because I do not believe that there is such a thing as the best pack.
 They are all different so you can only say that one is more suitable for one purpose than the other, or it has certain features better than the other pack, etc. So the following tips might help:

-- If you need a pack with a great ventilation, then certainly your choice should be the Deuter Futura Vario 50 + 10, and also the Rook, Aether, and Atmos packs.
+- If you need a pack with a great ventilation, then certainly your choice should be the Deuter Futura Vario 50 + 10, Gregory Zulu 55, and also Osprey’s Rook, Aether, and Atmos packs.
 The tensioned mesh system they have is without match regarding the ventilation.

 - If this is about the weight, then check the weight in the absolute sense and also the VW ratio.
 I guess it is obvious what to choose in this case, the Granite Gear Crown is the absolute champion.
 The Gregory Optic 58 is not far behind it, and it has more features.
 But the pack richest with features and at the same time very lightweight is the Gregory Paragon.